 UNM Rainforest Innovations provides paid student internships to current University of New Mexico students interested in technology transfer.
 See open positions at https://innovations.unm.edu/about/careers/.

 Benefits of the Student Internship Program

 The student internship at UNM Rainforest Innovations provides a combination of experiences including learning about the field of technology transfer (intellectual property and commercialization).
 UNM Rainforest Innovations student interns have the opportunity to work with UNM Rainforest Innovations staff, attend UNM Rainforest Innovations educational seminars including presentations from visiting patent attorneys and companies, as well as interact with local entrepreneurs and investors.
 This position will benefit anyone that would like to get a better understanding of the intersection of business, science, and law.
-Position reports to UNM Rainforest Innovations’ Technology Transfer and Marketing Coordinator.
+Position reports to UNM Rainforest Innovations’ Technology Transfer and Marketing Associate.

 Student Internship Assignments Include:

 - Conducting market analysis for new technologies

 - Identifying potential licensees

 - Developing marketing materials and elements of business plans

 - Utilizing our proprietary database which tracks all intellectual property management, marketing, and licensing activities

 - Working with start-up companies through our Joseph L. Cecchi VentureLab Program